BACK FOR 2018 with a new date AND TIME is the Indian Arm Challenge – a 32km paddle challenge from Deep Cove to Granite Falls…and back!

 Double Kayak: $55

-Your race fee includes a meal, beer and a participation award.
-We will be awarding prizes at 7.30pm for placings, and draw prizes for everyone who took part.
-The party is open to everyone so we hope to have a good crowd!
+Your race fee includes a meal.
+We will be awarding prizes as soon as we can after 3pm for placings, and draw prizes for everyone who took part.

 Half Way Point

 Granite Falls will have a support station with water, energy bars and first aid.
 There are also rustic toilets located there but very little else.